Employee Transfer: Production

+In the script, the characters were to be in costume for the entire episode, with Dwight wearing the Cornell shirt on top of his costume, but it was decided that this distracted from the plot, so the costumes were limited to the cold open.
 Creed, Dwight and Kevin all dress in the style of Heath Ledger's performance as The Joker in the 2008 film, The Dark Knight.
 Creed Bratton (the actor) said of his costume, "I worked pretty hard to get him down.
 A lot of people said it was really eerie and kind of uncomfortable."
+Rogers commented, "Creed really got into the part.
+He really enjoyed being the Joker."